Apples at JR Hirosaki Station

 ④Adwanka haegu dehae Asai dege

-Let's start with "adowanka."
-"Ado" is just a corrupted version of "ato," so the meaning is the same as in standard Japanese.
-"Wanka" means "a little bit" in Tsugaru dialect, so "adowanka" can be expressed as "a little bit more."
-The next one is "haegu dehatte," where "haegu" means "quickly" and "dehatte" means "go out."
-Both are just corrupted versions, but there are so many voiced consonants that they are far from the original words.
-The last one is "asaidege," where "asagu" means "to walk," and "asaide" can be translated as "to walk."
-"Ge" is a corrupted version of "ke" (meaning ~shiro), which we saw earlier, so when you put them all together, it means "Leave the house a little earlier and walk (walk away)."
+First, let's explain "adowanka."
+"Ado" is simply a corrupted form of "ato," so the meaning is the same as in standard Japanese.
+"Wanka" means "a little" in Tsugaru dialect, so "adowanka" can be expressed as "just a little more."
+Next is "haegudehatte," where "haeg" means "quickly" and "dehatte" means "go out."
+Both are just corrupted forms, but there are so many voiced consonants that it's far removed from the original word.
+Finally, "asaidege" means "asagu" means "to walk," and "asaide" can be translated as "walk."
+"Ge" is a corrupted form of "ke = ~shiro," which appeared earlier, so putting it all together it means "Leave the house a little earlier and walk (walk)."

 ⑤Immerse yourself in the art of bayameguna

-This is a past prize-winning work.
-It uses the fairly popular Tsugaru dialect, so I'm sure many people will understand the meaning.
-This is a message for children saying, "Don't hang around late at night."
+These are past winning entries.
+They use fairly common Tsugaru dialect, so I think many people will understand the meaning.
+This one is a message to children saying, "Don't wander around late at night."

 First of all, "doppurido" is a corrupted version of "toppuri," which is used when the sun sets.
 This means that the next phrase, "kureguna tegara," refers to dusk.
 "Doppurido kureguna tegara" can be literally translated as "after it's completely dark (after the sun has set)."
 This is easy enough, but the problem is "bayameguna."
 "Bayamegu" means "to wander around" or "to move around," and Tsugaru children grow up being told to "bayabayasuna!"
 (Don't move around!)
 "Bayameguna" is a Tsugaru dialect known to all elementary school students in Tsugaru, so it makes a great traffic safety slogan for children